top of page

 DOWNLOAD ADOLESCENT PROGRAM FLYER: ENGLISH SPANISH

-We accept Medi-Cal and offer affordable private-pay rates for our adolescent services.
+Services are FREE for Partnership Health Plan (Medi-Cal) members.
+We also offer affordable private-pay rates for our adolescent services.
 Adolescent services and Medi-Cal enrollment are available to teens age 13 to 17 without parental consent.
 Adolescent drug treatment services refer to specialized programs and interventions designed to address substance abuse and addiction in young people.
 These services are specifically tailored to meet the unique needs and developmental challenges faced by adolescents, aiming to support their recovery, promote healthy choices, and facilitate positive life outcomes.

 We now offer adolescent and family services via Telehealth.
 We have expanded our services to include mental health therapy, medication, family therapy, and medication-assisted treatment.
 We now accept Medicare which covers seniors who may be caring for adolescents with a substance abuse problem.